Losses at Iarnród Éireann nudge upwards

 The Iarnród Éireann chairman also said the company was encouraged by the strong commitment shown by the Government to rail transport in the National Development Plan which would allow for major investment in railway infrastructure and rolling stock worth over €2 billion in the next decade.

-Mr Allen’s said the company’s investment priority would be to address capacity constraints on commuter rail and Dart services which had arisen from the growth in passenger numbers.
+Mr Allen said the company’s investment priority would be to address capacity constraints on commuter rail and Dart services, which had arisen from the growth in passenger numbers.

 However, additional trains and carriages will not become available until 2021.